+Virtually all projects are subject to some form of taxation, and the tax regime will generally have a significant impact on the project's economics.
 Typically a project company will be required to pay corporate tax which will be determined on the basis of the profits that it generates.
-In some jurisdictions it may also be obliged to pay royalties to the host government.
+In some jurisdictions it may also be obliged to pay royalties to the host government calculated on the gross value of its sales.
 Stamp taxes, registration taxes and notarial fees may be significant and may also impact on a project's economics.
 In addition to establishing the level of such fees and taxes at the outset, a project's sponsors and lenders will want to know whether the laws of the host country will require the project company to make withholdings on account of tax on interest and dividend payments it makes to overseas lenders and shareholders.